padas-lab-de/pypadre/README.md

 ## Architecture

-The system consists of a web server and several clients (maybe split up over different repositories).
+The system consists of a web server and several clients depending on the programming language (maybe split up over different repositories).

+The web server handles test data and logging of experiments.
+The client provides a convienience interface for the programming language / machine learning framework at hand.

+The overhead should not be recognized by the user, hence caching is needed.
+We assume honest participants, i.e. it is not a challgenge setting where information on the test data needs to be hidden from the client.
+Maybe in the future this will be the case.

 ## Usage Examples